 The trailer hitch is located on the rear axle housing.
 To use the hitch, you will need proper size ball as specified by the trailer manufacturer.

 To attach the ball and properly hook up a trailer, follow the trailer manufacturer's instructions.
-For load limits and operational guidelines, see page 84.
+For load limits and operational guidelines.